scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 3. Evaluation
 -------------
-For our experiments, we need Intel |R| Distribution for Python [IntelPy]_ to be installed along with the Dask [Dask]_ library which simplifies parallelism with Python.
+For our experiments, we need Intel |R| Distribution for Python [IntelPy]_ to be installed along with the [Dask]_ library which simplifies parallelism with Python.

 ..
 [IntelPy] Intel(R) Distribution for Python, https://software.intel.com/python-distribution